cgrudz/DataAssimilationBenchmarks.jl/paper.md

 simple test systems.
 DataAssimilationBenchmarks.jl provides one framework for studying ensemble-based filters and sequential smoothers that are commonly used in online, geoscientific prediction settings.
-Validated methods and methods in development focus on evaluating the performance and the stuctural stability of techniques over wide ranges of hyper-parameters that are commonly used to tune estimators in practice.
+Validated methods and methods in development focus on evaluating the performance and the structural stability of techniques over wide ranges of hyper-parameters that are commonly used to tune estimators in practice.
 Specifically, this is designed to run naively parallel experiment configurations over independent parameters such as ensemble size, static covariance inflation, observation